 Key Facts

-- The Exact Starting Point: The 24-episode anime adaptation concludes at the end of Chapter 40, making Chapter 41 the correct place to start reading the manga.
+- The Exact Starting Point: The 24-episode anime adaptation concludes at the end of Chapter 40, making Chapter 41 the correct place to start reading the

-- Complete Anime Coverage: The two seasons of the anime cover manga Volumes 1 through the beginning of Volume 7, adapting the first 40 chapters of the source material.
+manga Volumes 1 through the beginning of Volume 7, adapting the first 40 chapters of the source material.- The

-- The Manga is Finished: The No Guns Life manga series is complete, concluding with 13 total volumes and 81 chapters, ensuring a full and finished story for readers.
+Manga is Finished: The No Guns Lifemanga series is complete, concluding with 13 total volumes and 81 chapters, ensuring a full and finished story for readers.- Faithful Adaptation: The anime, produced by Madhouse Studio, is a very faithful adaptation, meaning you won’t miss major plot points by starting the

-- Official Publisher: The official English translation of the manga is licensed and published by Viz Media, making it widely available on digital platforms and in print.
+manga is licensed and published by Viz Media, making it widely available on digital platforms and in print.

-Where Does the No Guns Life Anime End in the Manga?
+Where Does the No Guns Life Anime End in the Manga ?

 The definitive answer is that the No Guns Life anime concludes at the end of Chapter 40.
-To continue the story of Juzo Inui without missing any content, you should begin reading the manga from Chapter 41, which is found in the middle of Volume 7.
-The 24-episode series produced by the acclaimed Madhouse Studio is a direct adaptation that covers the plot up to this point, finishing with the resolution of the Rosa McMahon protection arc.
+To continue the story of Juzo Inui without missing any content, you should begin reading the

 This transition point is seamless.
 Chapter 41 kicks off a completely new story arc that was never animated, introducing new characters and challenges for Juzo.
 By starting here, you are jumping directly into fresh material that expands significantly on the world and mysteries introduced in the anime.